The King v. Haas: Colonial and early state court cases in the United States Reports

 In 1874, the U.S. government created the United States Reports, and numbered the volumes previously published privately as part of that series, starting from the first volume of Dallas Reports.
 The four volumes Dallas published were retitled volumes 1–4 of United States Reports.
 As a result, decisions appearing in these early reports have dual citation forms; one for the volume number of the United States Reports, and one for the set of reports named for the reporter (called nominative reports).
 For example, the complete citation to The King v.
 Haas is 1 U.S. (1 Dall.)
 9 (Pa.
 1764).

 The decision

-Dallas's report of this case, as with many of his early decisions, does not include the actual language of the Pennsylvania Supreme Court's decision, but only describes the proceedings in the incomplete and general terms that has evoked criticism from later generations.
+Dallas's report of this case, as with many of his early decisions, does not include the actual language of the Pennsylvania Supreme Court's decision, but only describes the proceedings in the incomplete and general terms that have evoked criticism from later generations.
 The nature of the accusation against Mr. Haas (and the unnamed "others" mentioned in the title of the case) are lost to history.
 What is known is that the defendant asked the court to compel the prosecutor to either bring the case to trial, or dismiss it. ("discharge the Defendant.")
 It is not known how long the defendant had awaited trial prior to his motion.

 The court denied the defendant's motion, saying that it would not compel the Attorney General to act unless the defendant demonstrated that he suffered some type of oppression as a result of the Attorney General's delay.